kingfischer16/restaurant-bill-splitter/docs/roadmap.md

 - **User Experience:** Smooth SPA interactions vs. form submissions

 The application is ready for immediate use and deployment, with all core functionality implemented and optimized for the Danish market.

+## Pending Issues

+**No Critical Issues:** All requested functionality has been successfully implemented and tested.

+**Minor Considerations for Future Development:**
+- **Email Client Dependency:** Email functionality relies on user's default email client being configured
+- **GitHub Pages Deployment:** Application is configured for GitHub Pages but not yet deployed
+- **Multiple Background Processes:** Several unused Streamlit and development servers still running in background